PacificBiosciences/pbsv/README.md

 4) **NearContigEnd**: variant is near (< `--filter-near-contig-end [1K]`) from a contig end
 5) **InsufficientStrandEvidence**: variant is not supported by at least (`--call-min-reads-per-strand-all-samples [1]`) reads in forward and reverse orientation

-## Known Issues
-`pbsv` is under active development and will continue to improve in future release.
-Currently known issues and limitations are:

-* Some LINE elements are not detected due to difficulties in alignment.
-This will improve in upcoming versions of `pbmm2`.

 ## Performance benchmarks
 Using the [publicly available HG002 15kb CCS dataset](https://bit.ly/2RW1b3I),
 we are tracking `pbsv` performance with respect to the genome in a bottle annotation version 0.6.